midpt/cdrama/_posts/2016-06-04-Table-of-content-test.md

 First use Markdown heading (by preceding each headline with one or more hack symbols `#` or `##` etc).
 Next insert the following line of codes.
 Notice that the line with `*`, the content is irrelevant.
-However, it should be preceded with asterisk or a number end with a dot.
+However, it should be preceded with asterisk or a number ends with a dot.

 {% highlight html %}
+  * sdljdsklflksflksj
+    {% raw %} {:toc}   {% endraw %}

+{% endhighlight %}

+Preceded with a line number will result a list of ordered table of content.

+{% highlight html %}
-  `*` sdljdsklflksflksj
+  1. sdljdsklflksflksj
     {% raw %} {:toc}   {% endraw %}

 {% endhighlight %}